 The building at 823 Jackson Avenue in Vancouver, British Columbia has an interesting and diverse history.
-It was built as a church and has gone through a variety of different types of uses from when it was built around 1910 until it was decommissioned in 2008.
-Today it is a private residence.
+It started as a church and has gone through a variety of different types of uses since it was built in 1910.
 This blog explores the fascinating history of 823 Jackson Avenue.

 Norwegian Lutheran Church

 The north half of the property originally housed a smaller church built around 1893 that was used as a church by the Scandinavian Lutherans (Swedish and Norwegian).
 Around 1905 the Swedish and Norwegian congregations split, with the Swedish congregation moving elsewhere, and the present building was built in 1910 by architect Federick Mellish and housed the Norwegian Lutheran Church.
 Mr. Mellish was a well-known local architect who was born in Ontario and moved to Vancouver in 1908 and designed a built a number of local homes, churches and warehouses.

 Around 1921 the building was purchased to start a local congregation of the African Methodist Episcopal (AME) Church, co-founded by Nora Hendrix, and was referred to as the Fountain Chapel.
 The AME Church was founded in Philadelphia in 1816 and as there was no Canadian chapter the Fountain Chapel was administered by a chapter in Seattle.
 The Fountain Chapel thrived and was an active congregation for many years, becoming a focal point for the black community that was once concentrated in the neighborhood.
 The AME Church sent a number of pastors to preside over the congregation throughout the 20’s, 30’s and 40’s.
 By the mid-40’s however the congregation was dwindling and by the late 50’s to early 60’s the building was little used and mostly vacant.